nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Marking a student as absent for a lesson : `unmarkstudent`

-Marks a student as absent for a lesson.
+Marks a student as absent for a lesson, so that you can take attendance easily.

 Format: `unmarkstudent li/LESSON_INDEX si/STUDENT_INDEX`